azathought/azathought.github.io/isometric.md

 {% include image.html url="posts/2019-10-04-toar-g7-2.jpg" description="catching the isometric bug" caption="October 2018 - defending and isometric temple from a dinosaur big enough to use the vertical terrain!" %}

 My tools and techniques have changed over the years and at some point I started making videos to answer questions from others on how I was making my game look this way.
-Use this page as a reference for tips, tricks, and assets if you you too want to play tabletop  online using isometric art.
+Use this page as a reference for tips, tricks, and assets if you too want to play tabletop online using isometric art.

 ## Azathought Isometric Content Releases
 I have decided not to start a Patreon.
 I don't want my hobby turning into an obligation, so I've decided to post links to my content packs here for free: